KhaiHuy123/analytics-processing-pipeline/README.md

 ## Why I designed pipeline like this ?

-- We need to determined how we can use collected data, make sure you know how and when they are updated.
+- We need to determine how we can use collected data, make sure you know how and when they are updated.

 - You can manually choose what data that you want to analyze because these codes are generated dynamically so we can process any kind of tabular data.